-This is an EXCEPT question about a power window that moves slowly and the switch must be pressed several times to move the window up or down.
-An open in the window switch or anywhere in the circuit will result in no operation of the window.
-This fact omits an open window switch or fuse as a possible cause, because the window would not move with an open circuit.
+A blown fuse element creates an open circuit until it's replaced.
+An open anywhere in the circuit results in no operation of the window.
+This fact omits an open window switch or fuse as a possible cause because the window would not move with an open circuit.

 This problem could be electrical or mechanical.
-Self-resetting circuit breakers are often used in place of fuses in window circuits because they actually serve two purposes.
-They not only protect the circuit from overload, but also open the circuit when the window seats into the window frame or the base of its travel.
+Self-resetting circuit breakers are often used instead of fuses in window circuits because they serve two purposes.
+They not only protect the circuit from overload but also open the circuit when the window seats into the window frame or the base of its travel.

 When there is a circuit overload caused by a faulty gasket, motor, or regulator, the circuit breaker opens from the excessive current, cools, and allows the motor to temporarily move the window just a little until the breaker heats up and opens again.

 The window fits snugly into the window gasket.
 The window drags if anything interferes with its movement or if there's a kink in the gasket.
 Silicone is often used to make a window run or weatherstrip more pliable.

 Some circuit breakers must be manually reset by removing them from the power source or pressing a button.
 Most circuit breakers are self-resetting.
 Today's circuit breakers are solid-state ECBs.
 These circuit breakers increase resistance as they heat from excessive current.
 They can overheat and prevent the window from operating.